 Intervening in an action to defend the constitutionality of a law is a waiver of legislative immunity; legislators who so intervene may be assessed attorney's fees when the law is declared unconstitutional.
 May v.
 Cooperman, 578 F. Supp.
 1308 (D. N.J.
 1984).
 In May, the New Jersey Legislature enacted, over the governor's veto, a law directing principals and teachers to "permit students of each school to observe a 1 minute period of silence."
 578 F. Supp. at 1309.
 The attorney general and executive branch officials refused to defend the statute when its constitutionality was challenged in court.
 The President of the Senate and the Speaker of the House of Representatives moved, on behalf of their respective bodies, to intervene to defend the statute.
 The motion was granted, and they served throughout the litigation as the only defenders of the statute.
 The statute was found to be unconstitutional.
-The court found that the legislative activity by undertaking the executive's responsibility to defend the statute, and assessed attorney's fees against them under 42 U.S.C. § 1988.
+The court found that the legislators had waived their legislative immunity and moved outside the sphere of legitimate legislative activity by undertaking the executive's responsibility to defend the statute, and assessed attorney's fees against them under 42 U.S.C. § 1988.

-In Alabama, the Constitution of 1901, article IV, § 106, as amended by Amendment 341, and § 110, as amended by Amendments 375 and 397, require that, before a local law may be introduced in the Legislature, four-weeks notice of its substance must be published in the affected counties.
+In Alabama, the Constitution of 1901, article IV, § 106, as amended by Amendment 341, and § 110, as amended by Amendments 375 and 397, requires that, before a local law may be introduced in the Legislature, four-weeks notice of its substance must be published in the affected counties.
 The Alabama Supreme Court, in Bassett v.
 Newton, 658 So.2d 398, 402 (Ala.
 1995), held that "a legislator waives any confidentiality regarding proposed legislation once public notice is published."